Steering my own ship as opposed to being a crew member – why freelance works

 Being underestimated and not really fitting into expected ways of working or relating to people has at times led to job losses and falling out with friends and family.
 I don’t always operate in a conventional, linear way, and that can be misunderstood – especially in environments that rely heavily on structure, hierarchy, or unspoken social rules.

 At the time, that felt painful and confusing, and I often internalised it as personal failure.
-But over time, I’ve started to understand it through a different lens not as a lack of ability or care, but as a mismatch between how I naturally operate and certain environments or expectations.
-I am passionate so need creative work not work that is structured and routine.
+But over time, I’ve started to understand it through a different lens, not as a lack of ability or care, but as a mismatch between how I naturally operate and certain environments or expectations.
+I am passionate, so I need creative work, not structured, routine work.

-It’s taken time, but I’m learning to lean into environments and people where I don’t have to mask or constantly translate myself — where my way of thinking, feeling, and responding is understood rather than judged.
+I’ve followed that path as a passion as well as taking occasional work within the system.
+I am constantly learning and adapting and trying to lean into environments and people where I don’t have to mask or constantly translate myself – where my way of thinking, feeling, and responding is understood rather than judged.

-But I do take bullying in the community very seriously.
-I’ve experienced it in work environments, and in two places I worked I felt I was actively bullied out.
-That’s had a lasting impact on me.
+I do take bullying in the community very seriously.
+I’ve experienced it in work environments, and in two places I worked, I felt I was actively bullied out, even when I had shown my vulnerabilities.
+That’s had a lasting impact on me!

-What I’ve come to understand is that when you don’t fit neatly into a system whether that’s socially, professionally, or culturally – it can make you more visible in ways that aren’t always kind.
+What I’ve come to understand is that when you are driven by passion, people don’t get you.
+When you don’t fit neatly into a system, whether that’s socially, professionally, or culturally, it can make you more visible in ways that aren’t always kind.
 I can now see those experiences more clearly for what they were, rather than internalising them as something wrong with me.
+No one asks how I am because I mask so well.

 At the same time, it’s made me very aware of how important it is to create environments where difference is understood, not punished – and where people aren’t pushed out for being wired differently.

 That’s why I thrive as a freelance journalist.
-It gives me the freedom to work in a way that suits how my mind actually operates driven by curiosity, instinct, and interest rather than rigid structure or routine.
+It gives me the freedom to work in a way that suits how my mind actually operates, driven by curiosity, instinct, and interest rather than rigid structure or routine.
 I don’t have to constantly fit into systems that don’t align with me or navigate office politics in the same way.
+I also love sport for this – the people are motivated, passionate, and driven by the love of what they do.
+It’s opened up the world- from a shy person who sat in four walls scared to try anything new to someone who explores.
+If I’d gone into another field, I would have been still shy and retiring – and probably liked a lot more- but I refuse to be a wallflower.

 I can follow what sparks me, hyperfocus when something grabs my attention, and move quickly on ideas when they’re alive.
 I work best in real time, in the moment, and freelance journalism allows that — it rewards responsiveness, creativity, and initiative.